 Unsupervised neural networks are ideal for detecting novelty because they often rely on classification error of new stimuli to guide training.
 Errors are often measured using distance metrics in the vector space defined by the output of the network and are similar to the measurement of distances in the conceptual space illustrated above.
-We have previously used a special type of neural network called a novelty detector in our agent-based research to model curiosity (Saunders and Gero, 2001a) as have other researchers (e.g. Schmidhuber, 1991).
+A special type of neural network called a novelty detector has previously been used in agent-based research to model curiosity (Saunders and Gero 2001a; Schmidhuber 1991).